 July 18 is also celebrated as

 On this day, give a try on having luxury food, i.e., caviar.
-Make sure you spend some time taking your friends and family to a local seafood restaurant to taste some of that caviar with vodka or champagne.
-This day promotes the food and also intends to make people understand the real facts about caviar.
+Make sure you take your friends and family to a local seafood restaurant to taste some caviar with vodka or champagne.
+This day promotes the food and intends to make people understand the facts about caviar.
 Caviar can be enjoyed plainly or with some food.
-Nowadays chefs all around the world have made many unique recipes, so learn about them and give them a try.
-Post pictures and share your National Caviar Day celebrations on social media by using the hashtag #CaviarDay.
+Nowadays, chefs all around the world have made many unique recipes, so learn about them and give them a try.
+Post pictures and share your National Caviar Day celebrations on social media using the hashtag #CaviarDay.